Elbow (band): 2006–2009: The Seldom Seen Kid

 On 17 January 2009, Elbow gave an exclusive performance of their album The Seldom Seen Kid for BBC Radio 2 and BBC 6 Music together with the BBC Concert Orchestra and London-based chamber choir Chantage at Abbey Road Studios (first broadcast on 31 January 2009).
 On 14 March 2009, they played Wembley Arena.
 On 3 July 2009, Elbow played to an audience of 80,000 at Rock Werchter.
 The next day, Elbow played for approximately 15,000 at Roskilde Festival, Denmark; on stage, Garvey remarked that "last time we played in Denmark, 7 people came."
 They performed with The Hallé Orchestra and Youth Choir at the Bridgewater Hall as part of the Manchester International Festival on 8 and 9 July 2009.
 These concerts featured specially-commissioned orchestral and choral arrangements of material spanning all 4 albums.
 The Hallé musicians and Garvey singers were positioned just to the right of conductor and arranger Joe Duddell.

-On 11 July 2009 they played the Main Stage at Oxegen 2009 at Punchestown Racecourse, County Kildare.
+On 11 July 2009, Elbow played the Main Stage at Oxegen 2009 at Punchestown Racecourse, County Kildare.
 The band performed on the Main Stage at T in the Park in Balado, Kinross, Scotland, on 12 July 2009.
-And on 18 July, they played the "Escenario Verde" at FIB 2009 in Benicassim, Spain.
+They played the "Escenario Verde" at FIB 2009 in Benicassim, Spain on 18 July.
 They opened for Coldplay at several stops on the Viva la Vida Tour's 2009 North American leg.
 They performed at All Points West Music & Arts Festival in Jersey City and the Osheaga Festival in Montreal.
 On 4 August 2009, Elbow headlined their second show at the 9:30 Club in Washington, DC and on 8 August 2009, they performed at the Center Stage Theatre in Atlanta.
 They opened for U2 during their August 2009 UK shows at Wembley Stadium in London and the Sheffield Don Valley Stadium.